Sequencer: Deep LSTM for Image Classification

-The higher the input resolution, the more memory-efficient and throughput-economical are on Sequencers.
-Figure \ref{figure:efficiency} shows the efficiency of Sequencer2D-S when compared to DeiT-S~\cite{touvron2020training} and ConvNeXt-T~\cite{liu2022convnet}.
-Memory consumption increases rapidly in DeiT-S and ConvNeXt-T with increasing input resolution, but not in Sequencer2D-S. The result strongly implies that it has more practical potential as the resolution increases than the ViTs.
+The higher the input resolution, the higher memory-efficiency and throughput of Sequencers when compared to DeiT~\cite{touvron2020training}.
+Figure \ref{figure:resolution_adaptability_efficiency} shows the efficiency of Sequencer2D-S when compared to DeiT-S and ConvNeXt-T~\cite{liu2022convnet}.
+Memory consumption increases rapidly in DeiT-S and ConvNeXt-T with increasing input resolution, but more gradual increase in Sequencer2D-S. The result strongly implies that it has more practical potential as the resolution increases than the ViTs.
 At a resolution of 224$^2$, it is behind DeiT in throughput, but it stands ahead of DeiT when images with a resolution of $896^2$ are input.

 In general, CNNs have localized, layer-by-layer expanding receptive fields, and ViTs without shifted windows capture global dependencies, working the self-attention mechanism.
 In contrast, in the case of Sequencer, it is not clear how information is processed in Sequencer block.
 We calculated ERF~\cite{luo2016understanding} for ResNet-50~\cite{he2016deep}, DeiT-S~\cite{touvron2020training}, and Sequencer2D-S as shown in Figure \ref{figure:erf_main}.
 ERFs of Sequencer2D-S form a cruciform shape in all layers.
 The trend distinguishes it from well-known models such as DeiT-S and ResNet-50.
 More remarkably, in shallow layers, Sequencer2D-S has a wider ERF than ResNet-50, although not as wide as DeiT.
 This observation confirms that LSTMs in Sequencer can model long-term dependencies as expected and that Sequencer recognizes sufficiently long vertical or horizontal regions.
 Thus, it can be argued that Sequencer recognizes an image in a very different way than CNNs or ViTs.
 For more details on ERF and additional visualization, see Appendix \ref{sec:erf_more}.